-1. Value driven living – In ACT a value is a direction to move your life in, this could be summarized something like ‘health’, or ‘family’.
-The client is then encouraged to identify whatever steps they can take from where they are currently in life to improve their engagement with this value.
+In ACT a value is a direction to move your life in.
+This could be summarized as something like ‘health’, or ‘family’.
+The client is then encouraged to identify whatever steps they can taken, from where they are currently in life, to improve their engagement with this value.
 This means that the value of ‘health’ does not mean being a certain weight, or eating 5 portions of fruit and veg, these are goals and are different.
 For example, the value of ‘health’ means doing more healthy things than you currently do, so if you currently average 1 portion of fruit and veg a day, how can you increase this to more than 1 portion a day?
-The key is improvement not specific attainment.
-By consciously being aware of your life values you can start making daily life decisions based on them, leading to a more meaningful life.

-1. Mindfulness – Mindfulness is a meditative practice which encourages contact with the the present moment, within ACT this has a twofold use;
+Mindfulness is a meditative practice which encourages contact with the the present moment, within ACT this has a twofold use;

 What does Acceptance and Commitment Therapy (ACT) help with?

-ACT has demonstrable effectiveness with depression, anxiety, substance abuse(1), social anxiety(2) and has been seen to benefit those with serious physical issues in their psychological reaction to those issues(3).
+ACT has demonstrable effectiveness with; depression, anxiety, substance abuse(1), social anxiety(2) and has been seen to benefit those with serious physical issues in their psychological reaction to those issues(3).
 All of which has led some to suggestion that it could be an alternative to the ubiquitous cognitive behavioral therapy (CBT) in mainstream mental health services(4).
-As an alternative to CBT it has a lot to recommend it as the exercises within it feel quite different to CBT and thus it offers an actually different approach for those who don’t fit the CBT mold.
+As an alternative to CBT it has a lot to recommend it as the exercises within it feel quite different to CBT and thus it offers a different approach for those who don’t fit the CBT mold.

 Acceptance and Commitment Therapy (ACT) and hypnosis